 Prices and Hours of the Copan Ruins

-The main entry fee is $15, and it includes the entrance to Copan and Las Sepulturas.
+If you wish to go independently, the main entry fee is $15, including the entrance to Copan and Las Sepulturas.
 The Museum of Mayan Sculpture has a separate entrance fee of $7.

 Lastly, to enter the two tunnels open to the public – “Rosa Lila” Tunnel and “Los Jaguares” Tunnel – have an additional fee of $15 and must be visited with a guide.